reltronersk/skill-wanderer-progress-documentation/the-subscribe-operational-analysis/vendor-lockin-mitigation-strategy.md

 - **Loops** is the safest current fit if the SME wants vendor-assisted lifecycle convenience without giving up the ability to own canonical subscriber data.
 - **Resend** and **Postmark** are safer from workflow lock-in because they naturally push more ownership back into the application, but they demand more engineering discipline.
+- **Buttondown** is unusually portable for newsletter archives and subscriber data because the CLI and local Markdown model reduce content capture, but it is weaker for deeper lifecycle replay.
 - **Brevo**, **Mailchimp**, **ConvertKit**, and **Beehiiv** create more dashboard dependency because more operational logic tends to accumulate inside their platform surfaces.
 - **AWS SES** has low dashboard dependency but still creates operational dependency in another form: infrastructure assembly and cloud-specific operational burden.